Dog slur former Trump aide Omarosa says she will not be silenced

 Ms Manigault Newman, who is promoting her new book about her time in Mr Trump’s orbit, told the Associated Press she believes the president’s campaign organisation is trying to keep her from telling her story.

-She commented just hours after Mr Trump’s campaign announced it was filing an arbitration action against her, alleging that she violated a secrecy agreement.
+She commented just hours after the president’s campaign announced it was filing an arbitration action against her, alleging violations of a secrecy agreement she signed.

 “I will not be intimidated,” she said.
 “I’m not going to be bullied by Donald Trump.”

-Still, the former reality TV star-turned-political aide declined to answer several questions about her experiences during her year as the highest-ranking African-American aide in Mr Trump’s White House, citing the arbitration action.
+Still, the former reality TV star-turned-political assistant declined to answer several questions about her experiences during her year as the highest-ranking African-American aide in Mr Trump’s White House, citing the arbitration action.

-She also declined to discuss details of her interview with special counsel Robert Mueller’s office.
+She said she had been interviewed by special counsel Robert Mueller’s office, but would not discuss details.

+But Ms Manigault Newman insisted she pushed for diversity at the White House, which currently has no African-American in a senior role following her departure.

 Discussing the differences between their views, she said: “One, I want to see this nation united as opposed to divided.
 I don’t want to see a race war as Donald Trump does.”

-Ms Sanders says Mr Trump hired Ms Manigault Newman as an assistant to the president because he “wanted to give her a chance”.

-Ms Manigault Newman has been releasing audio recordings of private White House conversations as part of her book roll-out tour.
-She was fired in December.
+“She worked here for a year and didn’t have any of these things to say,” White House press secretary Sarah Huckabee Sander said.

+“In fact, everything she said was quite the opposite.
+And not just the year that she worked here, but the time that she spent on the campaign trail and I think it’s really sad what she’s doing at this point.”

-She said the president’s proclivity for racial division is evident “when you see at every single opportunity he insults African-Americans”.
+Ms Manigault Newman, who has known Mr Trump since she was a contestant in 2003 on his reality TV show, The Apprentice, said his proclivity for racial division is evident “when you see at every single opportunity he insults African-Americans”.

-Mr Trump recently tweeted that it took the “dumbest man on television” — also an African-American — to make James “look smart”, and he regularly refers to Waters as “low IQ.”
+Mr Trump recently tweeted that it took the “dumbest man on television” — also an African-American — to make James “look smart”, and he regularly refers to Ms Waters as “low IQ”

-“He wants to divide this nation,” said Ms Manigault Newman, speaking during the publicity tour for her book, Unhinged, in which she portrays Mr Trump as racist and misogynistic.
+“He wants to divide this nation”, said Ms Manigault Newman, who spoke to the AP during the publicity tour for her book, Unhinged, in which she portrays Mr Trump as racist and misogynistic.

 “He wants to pit his base against successful African-Americans,” she said.
 “He uses his rallies to really encourage people to bring down African-Americans.
 That is truly evidence that this man is not trying to unite us.
 But he is specifically trying to divide us.”